-Direct Line Insurance Group plc's (DLG) has powerful brands and a top tier position in the UK retail P&C market, together with a growing share of the UK SME commercial market.
-This, together with the group's relatively conservative investment portfolio, low financial leverage and historical track record of underwriting discipline, which has consistently translated to strong returns on capital (Exhibit 1) support the A1 insurance financial strength rating on the group's lead operating entity U K Insurance Ltd.

-On 16 January 2023, the ratings outlook was changed to negative from stable.
-This reflects the deterioration in DLG's profitability during YE2022, combined with Moody's expectation of further earnings headwinds, which could arise from high claims inflation and difficult pricing conditions in the UK retail property and casualty (P&C) market.
+Direct Line Insurance Group plc's (DLG) has powerful brands and a top tier position in the UK retail property and casualty (P&C) market, together with a growing share of the UK SME commercial market.
+This, together with the group's relatively conservative investment portfolio, low financial leverage and historically strong returns on capital until 2022 (Exhibit 1) support the A1 insurance financial strength rating on the group's lead operating entity U K Insurance Ltd. These strengths are offset by the deterioration in DLG's profitability and capital adequacy during YE2022, combined with negative pressure from claims inflation and difficult pricing conditions in the UK retail P&C market.